 New Malden Fire Station Create a Wild Life Haven

-On Monday 9th May we went to the New Malden Fire Station to check out a wild life haven being built in the concrete yard.
+We went to the New Malden Fire Station to check out a wild life haven being built in the concrete yard.
 It’s coming along fantastically since work began on it at the beginning of the year!

 The project is the brain child of wild life enthusiast Steve Preston, along with Bobby Fisher, who is Assistant Environment Officer for the London Fire Brigade.